 4. Offer New Managers a Refresher Course on Interviewing

 The interview is your best chance to make a great impression on candidates so it’s important that you do it well.
 If you have new managers on your team, or even experienced managers who are feeling a little rusty, give them the opportunity to brush up on their interviewing skills by providing a refresher course.
 If your company has most of its managers working from home, which many do in light of COVID-19, you might also want to consider providing specific training on interviewing via video conference.

 The reality is, many hiring managers struggle with controlling the interview and redirecting conversation when things get off-topic.
 Try giving your hiring managers an interview preparation checklist that will not only ensure they are ready, but that they are all on the same page when entering interviews with potential candidates.
 Below are some questions your hiring managers can use as a starting point.

 Interviewing effectively can be a taxing affair – it’s even worse when you don’t have the right processes in place.
 For the full scoop on how to best prepare your hiring managers for candidate interviews, check out our ebook where we go in-depth on how to attract great people to your startup, how to interview them, and even how to create a scorecard to keep your whole hiring team on the same page.

 5. Clarify Your Messaging to Highlight Opportunities for New Candidates to Work Remotely

 If you’re looking for more great ways to ramp up your recruiting processes, get in touch with us.
 Pivot + Edge provides an array of employer branding and recruitment marketing services.
-Let our team help you spring clean your recruitment strategy and find the best people for your business.
+Let our team help you dust off your recruitment strategy for the new year and find the best people for your business.

 Level up your recruitment strategy with industry secrets and recruiting best practices and start Hiring Great People for Your Startup today.